Bodhisattva

-In the Early Buddhist schools, as well as modern Theravada Buddhism, bodhisattva (Pali: bodhisatta) refers to someone who has made a resolution to become a Buddha and has also received a confirmation or prediction from a living Buddha that this will be so.
+In the Early Buddhist schools, as well as modern Theravāda Buddhism, bodhisattva (or bodhisatta) refers to someone who has made a resolution to become a Buddha and has also received a confirmation or prediction from a living Buddha that this will come to pass.
+In Theravāda Buddhism, the bodhisattva is mainly seen as an exceptional and rare individual.
+Only a few select individuals are ultimately able to become bodhisattvas, such as Maitreya.